Fordalex/power-in-numbers/readme/testing.md

 ### Details (tab)

 When you created the account this page should show your personal information.
-- The name should show you first and last name created.
+- The name should show your first and last name created.
 - The age should show the users age.
 - The bw should show the correct BW for the user, aswell this should be converted to the users specified unit.(More on convertions at the bottom)
 - The gender should show the correct gender the user entered when creating the account.